-0-6 months 6-12 months >12 months Other 2 1 0 3
+0-6 months 6-12 months >12 months Other 2 1 - 3

 Respondent Response Rationale Cepro 6 months ENGIE We are in agreement with the Workgroup's proposal of 29 June 2024.
 From our perspective this change will not require any systems changes and can be implemented outside the normal BSC Systems release cycle.
-IMServ 3 months We don't believe as a HHDC, we need to add any new functionality to my core systems, but rather, just be prepared to manually create and maintain aggregation rules for a larger number of MPANs.
+IMServ 3 months I don't believe as a HHDC, I need to add any new functionality to my core systems, but rather, just be prepared to manually create and maintain aggregation rules for a larger number of MPANs.
+If the answer is, as I suspect, the HHDC nor HHMO will have any visibility that a new appointment relates to an 'On-Site Aggregation as a method to facilitate Third Party Access' site and they are choosing not to offer the Service, this then relies on the Supplier to only appoint those Agents who do and have contracted for such a Service.
 Northern Powergrid n/a In isolation, we do not anticipate P455 resulting in a need to implement any changes SNRG 3 months We would suggest a 3 month timescale of the target date of July - whichever comes sooner.
 The implementation is low impact as a solution - as it is an addendum to the Question 11 current BSCP under Complex Sites, with minimal amends to existing codes, rather than create a new way of facilitating third party access.
 Stark UKPN As per the responses to Q9 and 10 it will depend upon the wider solution (including any changes to DCUSA) before we would be in a position to determine the lead time required for any change.